gingercookies/linux-stuff/audio-cutoff.md

 > Be warned, that those lines prevent underruns by highering the output latency alot. https://github.com/Audio4Linux/JDSP4Linux/issues/47#issuecomment-2565036420

+### Step 2:
-2. Install realtime-setup and add your account into realtime group with
+Install realtime-setup and add your user into realtime group with:
 ```sudo usermod -aG realtime <user>```